ianfnelson/blog.iannelson.uk/content/posts/2022-10-01-funny-things-my-kids-have-said.md

 Me: &#8220;Good morning Matthew!&#8221;
 Matthew: &#8220;Poo.&#8221;

-Ah wonderful, we&#8217;ve taught another one to communicate.
+Ah wonderful, we’ve taught another one to communicate.

 _February 2014_

 <hr class="wp-block-separator has-alpha-channel-opacity" />

-Ben&#8217;s homework was to write sentences containing a comparative adjective and a connective.
+Ben’s homework was to write sentences containing a comparative adjective and a connective.
 He came up with the following:

 &#8220;Mum is old but Dad is older.&#8221;